Music Licensing, Inc. (OTC: SONG) Announces Plans to Pursue Listing on the Jamaican Stock Exchange

-Naples, Florida, April 05, 2023 (GLOBE NEWSWIRE) -- Music Licensing, Inc. SONG, a leading music licensing company based in Naples, Florida, is proud to announce its intention to pursue a listing by introduction on the Jamaican Stock Exchange (JSE).
+/EIN News/ -- Naples, Florida, April 05, 2023 (GLOBE NEWSWIRE) -- Music Licensing, Inc. (OTC: SONG), a leading music licensing company based in Naples, Florida, is proud to announce its intention to pursue a listing by introduction on the Jamaican Stock Exchange (JSE).
 This strategic move aims to expand the company's reach and visibility within the Caribbean market while providing new opportunities for growth.

 A local Jamaican securities law firm has informed Music Licensing, Inc. that the listing process could be completed within just four weeks, streamlining the company's entry into the Jamaican market.
 The firm also believes that this listing could make Music Licensing, Inc.'s shares margin-eligible in Jamaica, as well as for other local Caribbean-based banks, broker-dealers, and wealth management firms that deal in Jamaican listed equities, such as those in the Cayman Islands.